Maned wolf: In human cultures

 Human attitudes and opinions about the maned wolf vary across populations, ranging from fear and tolerance to aversion.
 In some regions of Brazil, parts of the animal's body are believed to help cure bronchitis, kidney disease, and even snake bites.
 It is also believed to bring good luck.
 These parts can be teeth, the heart, ears, and even dry stools.
 In Bolivia, mounting a saddle made of maned wolf leather is believed to protect from bad luck.
 Despite these superstitions, no large-scale use of parts of this animal occurs.

-In urban societies in Brazil, people tend to be sympathetic to the maned wolf, seeing no value in it as a hunting animal or pest.
+In urban societies in Brazil, people tend to be sympathetic to the maned wolf, seeing no value in it as a game animal or pest.
 They often consider its preservation to be important, and although these societies associate it with force and ferocity, they do not consider it a dangerous animal.
 Although popular in some places and common in many zoos, it can go unnoticed.
 Studies in zoos in Brazil showed that up to 30% of respondents were either unaware or unable to recognize a maned wolf.

 It was considered a common animal by the Guarani people, and the first names used by Europeans, such as the Spanish Jesuit missionary Joseph of Anchieta, were the same used by the native peoples (yaguaraçú).
 Spanish naturalist Felix de Azara also used the Guarani name to refer to it and was one of the first to describe the biology of the species and consider it an important part of Paraguay's fauna.
 Much of the negative view of the maned wolf as a poultry predator stems from European ethnocentrism, where peasants often had problems with wolves and foxes.

 The maned wolf rarely causes antipathy in the human populations of the places in which it lives, so it has been used as a flag species for the preservation of the Brazilian cerrado.
 It is represented on the 200-reais banknote, released in September 2020.
 It has also been represented on the 100-cruzeiros reais coin, which circulated in Brazil between 1993 and 1994.